click on photo to go back

 (3) Downer (? - ?, divorced)

-His first wife was Miss Suzy McAdams, of Morgan County, who died in 1907, leaving one son, Claude M. (b.
-1896), later an attorney.
-In 1909 Mr. Terrell married Harriett E. Lee (aka Hattie) of Mineral County, West Virginia.
-After having lost a baby boy in 1910 they had a daughter, Barbara Lee who was born 27 October 1915 in Keyser, Mineral County, West Virginia, U.S.
+His first wife, Miss Suzy McAdams of Morgan County, died in 1907, leaving one son, Claude M. (b.
+1896), who later became an attorney.
+In 1909 Mr. Terrell married Harriett "Hattie" E. Lee of Mineral County, West Virginia.
+After having lost a baby boy in 1910 they had a daughter, Barbara Lee who was born October 27.
+1915 in Keyser, Mineral County, West Virginia.

 When her father became warden from 1918 to 1923 she spent time in prison as daughter of the warden.
 In Debs His Authorized Life and Letters from Woodstock Prison to Atlanta David Karsner's 1919 biography of Eugene Victor Debs (4) she is mentioned: